Free Handbook: Thyroid Cancer Basics English Spanish Chinese Italian Russian Hebrew

 We invite you to read these pages and to explore the further free support and information resources that are available for families, friends, and health care professionals coping with pediatric thyroid cancer.

-About this Site and the Pediatric E-Mail Support Group
+About this Site and Other Pediatric Thyroid Cancer Support

 Our goal at ThyCa: Thyroid Cancer Survivors' Association, Inc. is to support, encourage, and inform you as you navigate this journey of Pediatric Thyroid Cancer.

-As a parent of a child diagnosed with papillary thyroid cancer in 2004, I know that this is a road less traveled.
-Many of us have been seeking the wealth of medical information and experienced medical professionals to guide us, just as families have found for treating other childhood cancers.
+Pediatric thyroid cancer is a road less traveled.
+Many of us have been seeking specific medical information and experienced medical professionals to guide us, just as families have done for treating other childhood cancers.

 We are all grateful that most children and adolescents with thyroid cancer have remarkable and successful outcomes.
 However, it is unnerving and frightening to have a child with cancer.